 Corto Olive Co.

-Whether you’re seeking the perfect olive oil for cooking, dipping, or drizzling, Corto Olive Co. has just the thing.
+Whether you’re seeking the perfect olive oil for cooking, dipping, or drizzling, Corto Olive Co. in Stockton has just the thing.
 Certified by both the OOCC and COOC, Corto olive oil showcases the authentic flavors of EVOO—you can’t beat the flavor of freshly harvested olives that are cold-extracted on the same day they’re picked.
 The company specializes in oils and nothing else, so you can rest assured that you’re getting a quality product every time.

 ENZO Olive Oil Company

 You can’t go wrong with oil from ENZO Olive Oil Company, distinct for its USDA Organic, kosher, and non-GMO certifications—plus seals of approval from the OOCC and COOC.
-Owned by Ricchiuti Family Farms, ENZO Olive Oil Company combines the family’s Italian heritage with 100 years of California farming experience to produce the highest-quality organic olive oil in the San Joaquin Valley.
+Owned by Ricchiuti Family Farms, the Madera-based ENZO Olive Oil Company combines the family’s Italian heritage with 100 years of California farming experience to produce the highest-quality organic olive oil in the San Joaquin Valley.
 From planting the olive trees and harvesting the crops to milling the fruit and bottling the oil, ENZO does everything on-site.
 If you need another reason to love the company, try its flavored olive oils, which include Meyer lemon, garlic, basil, and clementine infusions.

 Stop by McEvoy Ranch for a Petaluma olive oil tasting you’ll remember for years to come.
 Recognized by the OOCC and California Certified Organic Farmers, McEvoy Ranch stands out for its excellent attention to detail throughout the entire process—all the growing, harvesting, milling, blending, and bottling happen on the ranch.
 Plan your visit to see what makes this property and olive oil so special.